Reemaalsharif/Saudi-Data-Internship-Readiness-Map/docs/readiness_roadmap.md

 ## Analytics Engineer

-Main Focus:
+Focus:
 - SQL
 - Data Modeling
 - Data Pipelines

----

 # Methodology

-This roadmap was developed using:
+This roadmap was created using:

 - Technical skills analysis.
 - Tools analysis.
 - Role category analysis.
 - Experience level analysis.

-The roadmap connects Saudi data job market requirements with a structured learning path for students.
+The objective is to connect Saudi data job market requirements with a structured learning path.